jomit/blockchaintrials/training/README.md

 # Self Destruction Pattern

 - See "patterns/contracts/SelfDestruct.sol",  "patterns/exec/SelfDestruct.js"
+- Use : truffle exec ./exec/SelfDestruct.js
 - Contract Lifecycle
-    - 0) Develop Contract
+    - 0 => Develop Contract
-    - 1) Deployed
+    - 1 => Deployed
-    - 2) Invoked
+    - 2 => Invoked
-    - 3) Self-Destruct   (No more new transactions possible for contract, existing transaction stay foreever)
+    - 3 => Self-Destruct   (No more new transactions possible for contract, existing transaction stay foreever)
 - Why self destruct ?
     - Due to requirements driven by business
         - e.g. Timed bidding contract which does not allow bidding after a win